uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 6V.
 Assets [R][+]

-Definition: audio, visual, and functional elements, including individual pieces of content, appearing in the gameplay footage
+Definition: Audio, visual, and functional elements, including individual pieces of content, appearing in the gameplay footage

 This element will typically be repeated.
 Select only significant assets in cases where five or more options in the controlled vocabulary apply.